 When a surgeon has failed to perform the basic procedures of care, you have the right to take legal action and cover your medical costs, as long as you file within three years after the date of injury or one year after you discover.
 Aside from your pain and emotional trauma, you could be facing a lifetime of medical treatments and therapies, and need extended time away from the workplace.
 Let our experienced medical malpractice team at McCune Wright Arevalo, LLP advocate for your needs, and give you the best possible chance of obtaining fair compensation.

-To speak with one of our dedicated attorneys today, call (909) 345-8110 to schedule a free initial consultation.
+To speak with one of our dedicated attorneys today, call (909) 345-8110 to schedule a free consultation.

 Top Causes of Surgical Negligence